 6. Improve the Website

-Once you’ve purchased the site and it’s been transferred to your name it’s time to get to work and prepare for potential buyers.
+Once you’ve purchased the site and it’s been transferred to your name it’s time to get to work making it more valuable.

 - Improving the content strategy and SEO to rank for more keywords and improve the traffic

-- Explore more affiliate opportunities, or negotiate better deals
+- Exploring affiliate opportunities, or negotiating better deals

-- Growing things like social media and paid advertising to further grow revenue
+- Increasing your investment in things like social media and paid advertising to further grow revenue

 - Creating and nurturing an active email list